jdrydn/dotfiles/ssh-server/README.md

 ----

-This requires a specific ini file containing the following:
+This requires a specific ini file in any generic folder containing the following:

 ```ini
 [name-of-server]